Wojcieszyce, Lower Silesian Voivodeship

-Wojcieszyce (/pl/; Voigtsdorf) is a village situated along National Road 3 in the administrative district of Gmina Stara Kamienica, within Jelenia Góra County, Lower Silesian Voivodeship, in south-western Poland.
+Wojcieszyce (/pl/; Voigtsdorf) is a village situated along National Road 3 in the administrative district of Gmina Stara Kamienica, within Karkonosze County, Lower Silesian Voivodeship, in south-western Poland.
 From 1975 to 1998, it was part of Jelenia Góra Voivodeship.

 According to the National Heritage Board of Poland's registry, there are two historical sites in the village; The Church of Saint Barbara, built around 1761, and a Protestant church built in 1775.